-Attendance at class sessions is expected as quizzes, activities, and discussion questions will be completed during class time in the classroom.
-Selected course material will posted to OWL Brightspace.
+Attendance at class sessions is expected as assignments will be completed during class time in the classroom.
+Selected course material will be posted to OWL Brightspace.

 Google Chrome or Mozilla Firefox are the preferred browsers to optimally use OWL Brightspace; update your browsers frequently.
 Students interested in evaluating their internet speed, please click here.
 Using the proper browser is important, especially when using different features integrated with OWL Brightspace.